 Children’s respite service is Angel’s Place's ongoing mission.
 Respite volunteers watch over Angel’s Place children on the Hematology/Oncology Unit or provide household aid to the family.
 These respite volunteers are here to lend a hand when families that have children hospitalized because of cancer, need any kind of basic help while in the hospital.
 For more information contact, Mary Kantlehner at www.angelsplacenola.org

 For more than 25 years Children’s Hospital has had pets visit our patients and families.
 Pets and their handlers are screened, trained and approved by the Board of Directors of the Visiting Pet Program.
 Visiting Pet Program Teams visit hospitalized patients and their families in their room, playroom areas, attend special events held for the patients and can be called upon to greet families and help them find their way in the hospital.
 For more information, please contact The Visiting Pet Program via their website.

 Children’s Hospital's Music Therapy Program offers a Music Volunteer Program through the Songs for Kids Foundation.
 Musicians can visit patients and families in their rooms, in our playrooms and during special events to offer a brief musical break from the stressors of hospitalization.
 If you are interested in this program, please contact our music therapist, Kimberly Bell.
 To learn more about the Songs for Kids Foundation, check out their website.

 Service Projects and Fundraising Events

 There are several opportunities available for community volunteers to pool their talent and energy on special projects to benefit our young patients and their families.
-The Development Department can help your group find volunteer opportunities at one of our hospital’s signature events, including Boo at the Zoo, the Jazz Half Marathon and 5K and other fundraising events and projects.
-To sign up or for more information, please contact the Children's Hospital Office of Development.
+The Development Department can help your group find volunteer opportunities at one of our hospital’s signature events, including Boo at the Zoo, and other fundraising events and projects.
+To sign up or for more information, please contact the Children's Hospital Office of Development at email@example.com.